 2 films to support the activities – one featuring opinions from students and another featuring photographer and Instagrammer Tobi Shinobi

 Eating Disorders - Advice for Teachers from the PSHE Association

 Many people who experience eating disorders develop them during adolescence or even earlier.
 This means you may have a pupil in your class who currently has an eating disorder, or who may develop one in future.
 By talking about eating disorders in a PSHE lesson, you can both help pupils to recognise the signs of disordered eating, and encourage them to seek help.

 There are a number of steps you can take to make sure that you teach about eating disorders in a way which is safe for pupils who may be at risk of developing an eating disorder or already suffer from one.
 There are a few things that you need to be aware of to ensure your pupils’ wellbeing.
-These resources should help you do so:
+This resources may help you do so:

 Supporting Pupils with an Eating Disorder to Seek Help

 Lessons on eating disorders should aim to encourage pupils to seek help and signpost them to ways of doing so.
 This increases the chances of a pupil disclosing an eating disorder to a member of staff, and you’ll need to be ready to manage the situation.
 These resources should help you to do so:

 Teachers can make a real difference to the lives of pupils who are suffering from an eating disorder, helping them on the road to recovery, by supporting friends or those who are at risk.

 An eating disorder themed toolkit for educators by the National Eating Disorder Association.

 Teacher Guidance by the PSHE Association for effective teaching and learning about body image.